Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Protocols for industry-scale clients Protocols for industry-scale clients

-However, we want the data embedded in the states we send back to be completely hidden from the external server, so we perform one-time pad encryption like explained in Ssec. \ref{sec: CBQC}.
-This way, when we are going to send a qubit to the external server, we will only have to apply an $X^aZ^b$ operation to the qubit in question with the key $(a,b)$ and then undo it when we receive it back, using the methods of \cite{Homomorphic_Circuits,Z_Encription,Full_Blind,Secure_Assisted}.
-For the generation of the random keys for encryption, one option is dedicate a qubit to generate the $a$ and $b$.
-Other one is to generate all the necessary keys prior to the execution of the algorithm and thus be able to perform the protocol with all the qubits.
-However, this is not possible in all algorithms, such as in an HHL algorithm \cite{HHL}, since we do not know in advance how many repetitions of the circuit we will have to perform, and therefore, the length of the final circuit.
-The third option is to use an external classical random number generator, which may compromise the randomness of the keys.
-The fourth option, and best one, will consist of the Protocol \ref{Protocol: 1} every time we have free slots in our computer after sending a round of qubits to the external server. \begin{theorem} $ $
+The data embedded in the states sent to the server must be information-theoretically hidden, so the client applies one-time pad encryption as explained in Sec. \ref{sec: CBQC}.
+When the client sends a qubit to the server, it applies an $X^xZ^z$ operation to that qubit with the secret key $(x,z)$ and then undoes it when the qubit is returned, using the methods of \cite{Homomorphic_Circuits,Z_Encryption,Full_Blind,Secure_Assisted}.
+For the generation of the random keys for encryption, one option is to use idle qubit slots to generate fresh random key bits; two independent bits are needed for each single-qubit QOTP key $(x,z)$.
+Another option is to generate all the necessary keys prior to the execution of the algorithm and thus be able to perform the protocol with all the qubits.
+However, this is not possible in all algorithms, such as in an HHL algorithm \cite{HHL}, since we do not know in advance how many repetitions of the circuit must be performed, and therefore, the length of the final circuit.
+The third option is to use an external private randomness source, provided it is trusted, sufficiently unbiased for the required security level, secret from the server, and never reused in a way that correlates QOTP keys.
+The local randomness primitive below can be run whenever the client has free qubit slots after sending a round of encrypted qubits to the server; it is not itself a delegated-computation protocol. \begin{primitive}[Randomness primitive for QOTP keys] $ $

-\textbf{Output:} Random key for encryption. \begin{enumerate} \item The client generates a qubit in uniform superposition in each free slot it has and measures it to obtain a list of keys. \item Repeat step 1 until the client has all the keys he needs. \end{enumerate} \end{theorem}
+\textbf{Output:} Random classical bits for Pauli-key generation. \begin{enumerate} \item The client prepares a trusted $\ket{+}$ state in each free slot it has and measures it in the computational basis to obtain one fresh random classical bit per measured qubit. \item Repeat step 1 until the client has enough independent bits for all required QOTP keys. \end{enumerate} \end{primitive}